 We remember our First lady Barbara Bush of Kennebunkport well here… her favorite places where her spirit lives on.

-If you are in Kennebunkport this summer, you should visit the First Family Legacy Museum at White Columns, and definitely stroll through Ganny’s Garden on the River Green in front of the Captain Lord Mansion.
+If you are in Kennebunkport this summer, you should visit the First Family Legacy Museum at White Columns, and definitely stroll through Ganny’s Garden on the River Green, before you drive along Ocean Ave to view Walkers Point where her Bush family legacy lives on.